Prakash-sa/Competitive-Programming/graph/README.md

 # Notes

 - BFS only works for unweighted graphs.
 For weighted graphs, we'll need Dijkstra's algorithm.
 - For negative edge cycles, we need Bellman-Ford's algorithm.
 Again this algorithm is single source shortest path algorithm.
-- If we need to find out distance from each nodes to all other nodes, we'll need Floyd- Warshall's algorithm.
+- If we need to find out distance from each nodes to all other nodes, we'll need Floyd-Warshall's algorithm.

 # Minimum Obstacle removal to reach Corner